zma/stdman/README.md

 C++ stdlib man pages
 ======

+### Changes compared to jeaye's version

+No forced 90-char width for the pages.

+Updated to 20190607 version.

+### Introduction

 stdman is a tool that parses archived HTML files from [cppreference](http://cppreference.com) and generates groff-formatted manual pages for Unix-based systems.
 The goal is to provide excellent formatting for easy readability. stdman has been tested on Linux and OS X.

 ![Sample](res/sample.gif)